rasmusbp/Assuming/README.md

 blocks.
 Things can quickly become error prone.
 Even if the blocks has test coverage, I still find it a syntactical anti-pattern due to repetitions and bad readability (in more complex blocks obviously).
 Same goes for switch/case blocks.

-I've found my self trying to abstract this away on every single project I've worked on, so I decides to write a simple module that solve this *(for me)*, once for all - and perhaps others will find it useful as well.
+I've found my self trying to abstract this away on every single project I've worked on, so I decided to write a simple module that solve this *(for me)*, once for all - and perhaps others will find it useful as well.

 The idea is that if/else/switch/case block gets *(where ever it makes sense)* replaced by method chains.